Celebrating Black Joy: A Collection of Picture Books by Black Authors

 Sulwe | Author: Lupita Nyong’o | Illustrator: Vashti Harrison | Publisher: Simon & Schuster Books for Young Readers

 In this book, Sulwe is darker than everyone in her family and does not feel as beautiful as her sister or mom.
 She is also darker than her friends at school, and wants more than her mom to see her beauty.
 One night, she is taken on a magical journey where she learns the story of Night and Day.
-She also learns a very important lesson - to celebrate the brightness and beauty in herself and others.
+She also learns a very important lesson - to celebrate the brightness in herself and others.

 I am Perfectly Designed | Authors: Karamo Brown and Jason “Rachel” Brown | Illustrator: Anoosha Syed | Publisher: Henry Holt and Co.